-According to Dr Jenny Hao, there are three pathways for Chinese pharmaceutical companies to enter EU markets, but all require early planning and expertise for the European markets , and each pathway has its pros and cons:
+According to Dr Jenny Hao, there is three pathways for Chinese pharmaceutical companies to enter EU markets, but all require early planning and expertise for the European markets , and each pathway has its pros and cons:

 – Simple, low cost and low risk approach

 – Need a suitable European licensing and/or commercial partner